andy-maier/venvwrapper/README.md

 I use venv (in the stdlib) and a bunch of shell aliases to quickly switch.
 ```

+## Supported shells

+At this point, venvwrapper supports bash and zsh.
+More shells may work, but
+not with tab completion.

+Contributions to add support for more shells are welcome!

 ## Installation

 * Install the venvwrapper Python package into your default system Python 3 (i.e.